agosztolai/MARBLE/README.md

 # MARBLE - **Ma**nifold **R**epresentation **B**asis **L**earning

-This package contains a geometric deep learning method to intrincally represent vector and scalar fields over manifolds and compare representations obtained from different vector fields.
-The examples
+MARBLE is a fully unsupervised geometric deep learning method that can

+1. intrincally represent vector fields over manifolds, such as those arising in neural recordings or dissipative dynamical systems, but it is not limited to dynamical systems
+2. perform unbiased comparisons across dynamical systems or parameter conditions by jointly embedding representations
+3. can operate in geometry-aware of geometry-agnostic mode to test the contribution of manifold dynamics and geometry.

 The code is built around [PyG (PyTorch Geometric)](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).

 ## Cite

-If you find our work useful or inspirational, please cite our work as follows
+If you find this package useful or inspirational, please cite our work as follows

 ```
 @misc{gosztolai2023interpretable,